medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 }
 ```

-The `Communication.partOf` element represents a larger resource of which the communication is a component.
+The `Communication.partOf` element represents a larger resource of which the `Communication` is a component.
 It can reference any resource type, allowing us to refer to other `Communication` resources to create a thread.
-The `partOf` element is best used to create a thread in which each message is linked to a single parent message.
+The `partOf` element is used to create a thread in which each message is linked to a single parent message.

 When using the `partOf` field to create a thread, the parent `Communication` resource needs to be distinguished from the children.
 This is done simply by omitting a message in the `payload` field and a resource referenced in the `partOf` field, while all children will have both of these fields.

 Once we have the parent resource, each message in the thread will create a new `Communication` resource, setting `partOf` to reference the parent resource.
 As more messages are sent, each one will continue to point to the parent, creating a thread with a common reference point.

-It is also important to consider when it is appropriate to use the `Encounter` resource as a top-level grouping mechanism instead of the `Communication` resource.
+It is also important to consider when it is appropriate to use the [`Encounter`](/docs/api/fhir/resources/encounter) resource as a top-level grouping mechanism instead of the `Communication` resource.
 An "encounter" refers to any diagnostic or treatment interaction between a patient and provider, and, in a digital health context, can include SMS chains, in-app threads, and email.
 The `partOf` field can reference any resource type, so when an "enconter" occurs, threads should be created with the `Encounter` resource as the parent.
-See the [Representing Asynchronous Encounters](/docs/communications/async-encounters/async-encounters) docs.
+For more details, see the [Representing Asynchronous Encounters](/docs/communications/async-encounters/async-encounters) docs.

 In the example below, each message in the thread references the parent `Communication` resource rather than referencing each other.